Two full-length novels that bring to life famous horses from history.

-Follow the links below to discover more about the birth of "I am the Great Horse" from the initial idea through its writing to publication and beyond.
-I'm still amazed that my scribbled, one-line idea grew into an epic novel that has touched the lives of so many people of all generations from across the world.
+Want more?
+Follow the links below to join me in the writing of "I am the Great Horse", from the initial idea through to publication and beyond.
+I'm still amazed that my scribbled, one-line idea grew into an epic novel that has touched the lives of so many people of all generations across the world.

 3. Getting into the horse's (rather big) head!